shsui5379/notes/Computer Science/Software Analysis and Design 1/8 - Classes.md

 - To initialize an instance
   - `ClassName instanceName` to use the default constructor
   - `ClassName instanceName(value1, value2)` to use a specific constructor
+  - Dynamically allocated memory
+    - `ClassName* pointerToInstance = new ClassName` to use default constructor
+    - `ClassName* pointerToInstance = new ClassName(value1, value2)` to use a specific constructor
 - To use an instance, public members can be accessed through the dot operator
 - Passing big objects around to functions is inefficient.
 Passing as a constant reference would be more efficient
   - `const type& paramName`